 Video, like still photography underwater requires proper lighting.
 Adding a GoPro Hero 2 video camera to the rigging increased the possibilities for capturing quality video images underwater; adding to the fun and excitement of the underwater experience.
 Recently (4/2014), I had the opportunity to dive the Silfra "crack" of Thingviller National Park, Iceland.
 The GoPro captured that awesome experience that can be linked from here by clicking the named link or the photo Gallery under Iceland ‘14, Diving Video .

 In the never ending quest for improved resources, 2015 saw the upgrade to a Canon G series 7x (G7x).
 At 20+ megapixel there are endless possibilities to incorporate advance features while make underwater images.
 As always, new camera requires new housing and this meant going with the Ikelite model.
 I added video and focus lights from Light & Motion: Sola 800 and Sola 2000.
 And even though the G7x has been tested to have excellent video capabilities, I also upgraded to the GoPro Hero 4.
 I also resurrected the previously abandoned DS50 strobe to balance out the gear and further enhance the underwater photography experiences.
+I have since upgrade to the GoPro Hero 10 (2021).
+This has wonderful video range and capabilities.

 "Getting wet" as divers say, is sheer joy and delight as one descends into the blue.
 The feeling is sometimes defined in many words or one picture.
 But like the ocean in its vastness, there is always more to see and describe, so I return as often as I can to visit the vastness and experience the serenity.